Pinocchio

 With a sad look Pinocchio said to the Fox and Cat, “I do not have a ticket.”

-A man was selling old things at a table near the gate.
-He called, “Hey, you!
+At a table near the gate sat a man would called out, “Hey, you!
 Sell me those new schoolbooks of yours!
-That's how you can get money for a ticket.”
+They're not worth much, but I can give you enough for a ticket.”

-The fair was so bright and colorful and exciting, that the next thing Pinocchio knew he had sold his schoolbooks for a ticket.
+The next thing Pinocchio knew, he had sold his schoolbooks for a ticket.

-“No, Pinocchio, stop!” called the Cricket, who finally got out from under the Fox’s hat.
+“No, Pinocchio, stop!” called the Cricket, who had finally crawled out from under the Fox’s hat.
 But Pinocchio, the Fox and the Cat did not hear him.
-They were already inside the fair.
+The noise was too loud as they were already inside the fair.

-On stage was a puppet show.
-“I am a puppet, too!" said Pinocchio.
-"I can dance like that!”
+On an outdoor stage was a puppet show.
+“Why, I'm a puppet!" said Pinocchio, "I can dance like that, too!”
 He jumped right onto the stage and started to dance with the other puppets.

 “Look at that new puppet!” someone called.
 “It has no strings!”